1984 Summer Olympics closing ceremony: Victory Ceremonies

-The marathon began at 5:00 p.m., before the start of the ceremony, and the finish line was the Coliseum.
+The marathon began at 5:00 pm, before the start of the ceremony, and the finish line was the Coliseum.
 Some runners staggered in with cheers from the crowd.
-Marathon winners were awarded their medals, with Portugal's Carlos Lopes being awarded the gold.
+After the last athletes crossed the finish line, marathon winners were awarded their medals, with Portugal's Carlos Lopes being awarded the gold.
 His national anthem was played.

-The medals will be presented by Lord Killanin, Honorary Life IOC President.
-Accompanied by Fritz O. Widmer, Secretary General of the International Equestrian Federation.
+After the men's marathon medals were presented, the final victory ceremony was held to the three individual jumping medalists in equestrian, with the medals awarded by Lord Killanin, Honorary Lifetime IOC President, accompanied by Fritz O. Widmer, Secretary General of the International Equestrian Federation.

-And the final victory ceremony was held to the three Individual jumping medalists :